 Three different biblical words are used for worms.

-The manna bread worms (tola'im), but on the Sabbath there was not any worm (rimmah) therein (Ex.
-16:20, 24).
+The manna bread worms (tola'im), but on the Sabbath there was not any worm (rimmah) therein (Exodus 16:20, 24).
 Here these words refer to caterpillars or larvae, which feed on corrupting matter.

-In Micah 7:17, where it is said, “They shall move out of their holes like worms,” perhaps serpents or “creeping things,” or as in the Revised Version, “crawling things,” are meant.
+In Micah 7:17, where it is said, “They shall move out of their holes like worms,” perhaps serpents or “creeping things,” or as in the Revised King James Version, “crawling things,” are meant.

 The word is used figuratively in Job 25:6; Psalm 22:6; Isaiah 41:14; Mark 9:44, 46, 48; Isaiah 66:24.